Ford Mondeo (third generation): History

 The Mk IV Ford Mondeo was released in May 2007 in the United Kingdom, where it was available in five different trim levels: Edge, Zetec, Ghia, Titanium and Titanium X. In February 2008, Ford announced that in some European markets the Mondeo will be made available with a new Titanium X Sport trim.
 This model aims to add an even more 'sporty character' than the current Titanium series.
 In March 2008, a new 2.2 175 PS TDCi common-rail diesel engine will be available on Mondeo providing acceleration to 0-60 mph in 8.4 seconds on the saloon and fuel consumption of returning 45.6 mpg combined (this engine was replaced with the 2.0l TDCi 163 returning a combined 53.3mpg imp gallons, with a marginal loss of performance).
 In March 2008, a new Mondeo ECOnetic based on the Zetec series was released.
 The Mondeo ECOnetic is powered with a 1.6 115 PS TDCI diesel that returns CO2 ratings of just 139 g/km on the 5-door.

 Although the fourth production model, after the Mk III Galaxy, S-Max and C-Max, to adopt Ford's current 'kinetic' design language, the Mondeo's design theme was first shown as the Ford Iosis concept at the 2005 Frankfurt Motor Show, which gave an indication to the look of the Mk IV Mondeo.
 The new car, in estate bodystyle, was pre-launched in 'concept' form at the Paris Motor Show on 30 September 2006.

 The new platform allowed for the use of Volvo's five-cylinder petrol engine, already featured in the Focus ST and S-Max.
 Also, Ford dropped the two V6 engines for this platform.
 The petrol engines include a 1.6-litre with two power outputs (110 PS & 125 PS), the 2.0-litre (145 PS), 2.3-litre (161 PS) for 6-speed automatic models only, and a 2.5-litre five-cylinder turbo with 220 PS.
-It was initially believed performance models may have featured engines from Jaguar and Volvo, but following Tata's purchase of Jaguar/Land Rover, performance variants are more likely to feature other 'in-house' Ford engines such as an uprated 2.5l T5 petrol (as found in the Focus RS) or Volvo's D5 diesel and Mazda's 2.3l petrol.
+It was initially believed performance models may have featured engines from Jaguar and Volvo, but following Tata's purchase of Jaguar/Land Rover, this was no longer possible.

 The new Mondeo uses the new electro-hydraulic steering system, first used on the C-Max, that sharpens the steering response, and helps to save fuel Inside, the Mk IV features Ford's Human-Machine Interface (HMI) first seen on the Galaxy and S-Max whilst an enhanced instrument cluster featuring a 5 in LCD for displaying trip computer and satellite navigation is available as an option on all models.
 Like the facelift Mk IV, base specification models have a manual heating/air-conditioning system in place of the climate control system.
 Also new on the Mk IV is the option of keyless starting of the engine via a "Ford Power" button on the dashboard.